ashokkumarta/restifier/README.md

 ### Executor

-Used to execute more than one service at one go.
+Executors are used to execute more than one service at one go.
+Typically used when more then one service needs to be executed and result of all needs to be sent back as response

-Types of executors supported:
+Types of executors currently supported are:

 	|Type|Details|
 	|---|---|
 	|SequentialExecutor|Executes the list of services sequentially|
 	|ParallelExecutor|Executes the list of services in parallel|

+## Sample configurations

 **Reservation**